Taggle’s low power wide area (LPWA) radio technology offers low-cost, low-power, long range communications for many types of sensors and devices.

 Taggle owns, operates and maintains the wireless network.
 Customers do not need to invest in or maintain the sophisticated radio equipment as we manage the network.
 Much like a mobile phone system where the network operators provide the network and users purchase mobile phones to operate across the network.

 Taggle deploys its network as required to meet the needs of its customers.
 Having Service Level Agreements with our customers, we aim to exceed our KPIs by ensuring that our network is robust and, where practicable, deployed with a high degree of redundancy.
-As of March 2017 we conservatively estimate that our network cover approximately 250,000 sqkm.
+As of July 2018 we estimate that our network collects data from devices deployed in an area of more than 300,000 sqkm.

 We offer a range of transmitters to suit different solutions.
 Our transmitters, fitted to water meters for example, transmit readings every hour which are picked up by one or more receivers and passed through to the end user via Taggle’s data processing centre.

 Data delivery is guaranteed from the field to the client’s data systems.
 Our data processing centre gathers the data from the transmitters for use by clients.

 The data can be used in spreadsheets, SCADA, GIS, Billing and other software to produce reports, alarms and other outputs to feed into operational and planning decisions.

 Our data can be used with a customer’s in-house system.
 Most of our customers receive hourly readings delivered daily in a variety of formats that is then used within their own systems.
 For those without appropriate software, we offer a simple web-portal.

 An important aspect of the data collected by Taggle’s network is that contains no private information such as name, address or contact details.